alefrol638/scrnaseq.analysis/README.md

 # scRNAseq Analysis

 Wrapper for multiple R packages for performing scRNAseq analysis on the data format of the DropSeq output.
 Includes generation of Volcano
 Plots, GOEA, cluster abundances and other useful plots.
+Based on Jonas Schulte-Schrepping (jonas.schulte-schrepping@dzne.de) docker image and associated code chunks.

 ## Singularity